Home > Pressrelease > Automotive Aftermarket in Asia Pacific worth $200 Bn by 2028

 - Published Date: February 14, 2022

-Automotive Aftermarket size is estimated to cross USD 190 billion by 2027, according to a new research report by Global Market Insights Inc.
+Automotive Aftermarket size in Asia Pacific is expected to exceed USD 200 billion by 2028, according to a new research study published by Global Market Insights Inc.

-Browse key industry insights spread across 150 pages with 175 market data tables & 22 figures & charts from the report, “Asia Pacific Automotive Aftermarket Size By Product (Replacement Parts [Belt, Brakes, Clutch, Electrical Parts, Lighting, Electrical & AC Parts, Exhaust, Filters, Suspensions, Transmission, Wiper Parts], Accessories [Car Exteriors, Car Interiors]), By Sales Outlet (Professional [Quick Lubes, Garages & Service Stations, Automobile Dealerships, Government, Commercial Fleets & Other Professional Outlets], DIY [Discount Department Stores, Auto Parts Stores], OEM Factory Fill), COVID-19 Impact Analysis, Regional Outlook, Application Potential, Price Trends, Competitive Market Share & Forecast, 2021 – 2027” in detail along with the table of contents:
+Browse key industry insights spread across 150 pages with 175 market data tables & 22 figures & charts from the report, “Asia Pacific Automotive Aftermarket Size By Product (Replacement Parts [Belt, Brakes, Clutch, Electrical Parts, Lighting, Electrical & AC Parts, Exhaust, Filters, Suspensions, Transmission, Wiper Parts], Accessories [Car Exteriors, Car Interiors]), By Sales Outlet (Professional [Quick Lubes, Garages & Service Stations, Automobile Dealerships, Government, Commercial Fleets & Other Professional Outlets], DIY [Discount Department Stores, Auto Parts Stores], OEM Factory Fill), COVID-19 Impact Analysis, Regional Outlook, Application Potential, Price Trends, Competitive Market Share & Forecast, 2022 - 2028”, in detail along with the table of contents:

 The coronavirus pandemic had a substantial impact on the automotive and related industries.
 Supply chain disruptions and low customer demand have a negative influence on revenue growth.
 Many countries in the region, such as India, China, Japan, and Australia, have been compelled to enforce stringent lockdowns as a result of the coronavirus crisis, causing customer trust to plummet and spending to be diverted to vital purchases.
 However, government incentives across the region are projected to get the automobile industry back on track, resulting in industry development.